icopy-site/awesome-cn/docs/awesome/Awesome-Sitecore.md

 - [Test Sitecore Packages](https://github.com/michaellwest/test-sitecore-packages) - Provides a way to quickly and conveniently install packages as part of a docker image build or after startup of your containers.
 Useful for module developers or teams that need to verify build artifacts work in a vanilla instance of XM.
 Supports XM, SPE, SXA, and any custom module zip/scwdp or generic zip files.

+- [Content Hub CLI](https://github.com/Sitecore/content-hub-cli) - A repository with a source code of Sitecore Content Hub CLI.
 - [Sitecore Content Hub Importer](https://github.com/vasiliyfomichev/content-hub-importer) - Sitecore Content Hub Asset Importer; allows importing image assets from various data sources into Sitecore Content Hub.
 - [schguild](https://github.com/sitecoreguild/schguild) - Provides tools and sample code to help you learn and work with Sitecore Content Hub.
 - [Sitecore.ContentHub.Twitter](https://github.com/josedbaez/Sitecore.ContentHub.Twitter) - Demonstrates how to tweet from Sitecore Content Hub CMP.